Koca Ventures Ltd

 How is this different from Vapi, Retell, or ElevenLabs?

-Those are excellent cloud platforms and they're fast to ship — we won't pretend to beat them on out-of-the-box convenience or raw voice naturalness.
-Our wedge is different: the whole pipeline runs on your hardware, so the audio, the transcripts, and the caller data never leave your network.
-If your reason for not adopting voice was 'I'm not putting call recordings on a US multi-tenant cloud,' that's exactly the gap we work in.
+They're excellent cloud platforms, and faster to ship — we won't pretend otherwise.
+Our wedge: the whole pipeline runs on your hardware, so audio, transcripts, and caller data never leave your network.
+If “no call recordings on a multi-tenant cloud” is your constraint, that's the gap we work in.

 How do you price it?